Skip to main content

 • stability

-• “Runs great on the Steam Deck.”
+• “Plays great, runs great on Steam Deck.”

 • “First, it freezes the character for 2–3 minutes every time you shoot, allowing monsters to crawl over and kill you.”

-• “A few funny graphical glitches (like when Mara opened a door with her left hand by wrapping it around her right hip, girl is flexible!), and while trying to play this fullscreen, the game's audio doesn't seem to be friendly when the window is not in focus.”
+• “A few funny graphical glitches (like when Mara opened a door with her left hand by wrapping it around her right hip, she is flexible!), and while trying to play this fullscreen, the game's audio doesn't seem to be friendly when the window is not in focus.”

 • “Also, the S rank achievement is a bit buggy about unlocking.”